-yees are instructed to wash or replace their face masks daily.
-Parents are instructed to ensure iildren have clean face masks.
+Employees are instructed to wash or replace their face masks daily.
+Parents are instructed to ensure that children have clean face masks.
 All individual employee workstations or areas used by employees working as part of a team allow for separation of at least 6 feet.
-Classroom furniture is arranged to permit a distance of at least 6 feet between the teacher's desk and the nearest student(s). drinkin distand distand but ea sure that masks are worn consistently and correctly, staff are discouraged from eating or g except during their breaks when they are able to safely remove their masks and physically be from others.
-At all times when eating or drinking, staff must maintain at least a six-foot be from others, including fellow employees and visitors.
-Eating or drinking outdoors is preferred ting of drinking at a cubicle or workstation is preferred to eating in a breakroom if eating in a per workstation permits greater distance from and barriers between staff. ancy is reduced and space between employees is maximized in any room or area used by or meals and/or breaks.
-This can be achieved by: 0 Posting a maximum occupancy that is consistent with enabling a distance of at least six feet between individuals in rooms or areas used for breaks; 0 Staggering break or mealtimes to reduce occupancy in rooms or areas used for meals and breaks; and 0 Placing tables six feet apart and assuring six feet between seats, removing or taping seats to reduce occupancy, placing markings on floors to assure distancing, and arranging seating in a way that minimizes face-to-face contact.
-Use of partitions is encouraged to further prevent spread but should not be considered a substitute for reducing occupancy and maintaining physical distancing. ployees, on-site contractors, vendors, and delivery personnel have been provided instructions ing maintaining physical distancing and the required use face masks when around others. rooms, restrooms, classrooms, and other common areas used or visited by staff are cted frequently, on the following schedule: 0 0 0 Break rooms Restrooms Classrooms Laboratories Nurse's office 0 Counseling and other student support areas Front office 0 Other offices 0 Other (auditorium, gymnasium, library if in use) coffee puch areas in staff breakrooms are frequently cleaned, and commonly shared items, such as pots, pots, and dishes, are replaced with single use items or thoroughly cleaned after each a different person.
-Disinfe ectant and related supplies are available to employees at the following location(s):
+Classroom furniture is arranged to permit a distance of at least 6 feet between the teacher's desk and the nearest student(s).
+To ensure that masks are worn consistently and correctly, staff are discouraged from eating or drinking except during their breaks when they are able to safely remove their masks and physically distance from others.
+At all times when eating or drinking, staff must maintain at least a six-foot distance from others, including fellow employees and visitors.
+Eating or drinking outdoors is preferred but eating of drinking at a cubicle or workstation is preferred to eating in a breakroom if eating in a cubicle or workstation permits greater distance from and barriers between staff.
+Occupancy is reduced and space between employees is maximized in any room or area used by staff for meals and/or breaks.
+This can be achieved by: Posting a maximum occupancy that is consistent with enabling a distance of at least six feet between individuals in rooms or areas used for breaks; Staggering break or mealtimes to reduce occupancy in rooms or areas used for meals and breaks; Placing tables at least eight feet apart and assuring six feet between seats, removing or taping seats to reduce occupancy, placing markings on floors to assure distancing, and arranging seating in a way that minimizes face-to-face contact.
+Use of partitions is encouraged to further prevent spread but should not be considered a substitute for reducing occupancy and maintaining physical distancing.
+All employees, on-site contractors, vendors, and delivery personnel have been provided instructions regarding maintaining physical distancing and the required use face masks when around others.
+Break rooms, restrooms, classrooms, and other common areas used or visited by staff are disinfected at the frequency listed below, but no less than once per day during operating hours, on the following schedule: Break rooms Restrooms Classrooms Laboratories Nurse's office Counseling and other student support areas Front office